 China suspends some developers' bond sales to rein in risks

-[BEIJING] A Chinese regulator has suspended bond issuance from some of the nation's developers in a bid to curb excessive fundraising by the sector, according to people familiar with the matter.
+A CHINESE regulator has suspended bond issuance from some of the nation's developers in a bid to curb excessive fundraising by the sector, according to people familiar with the matter.

-The National Association of Financial Market Institutional Investors, a unit under China's central bank, has since last week halted some builders' debt sales via window guidance, said the people, who are not authorized to speak publicly and asked not to be identified.
+The National Association of Financial Market Institutional Investors (NAFMII), a unit under China's central bank, has since last week halted some builders' debt sales via window guidance, said the people, who are not authorised to speak publicly and asked not to be identified.

 NAFMII regulates short-term commercial paper, medium-term notes, and private placement bonds in China's interbank market.
 The regulator declined to comment.

-As a result, local note sales by the developers have slowed sharply in June with just 15.8 billion yuan (S$3.11 billion) of offerings so far, down 44 per cent from the same period in May, according to Bloomberg-compiled data.
-The year-to-date sales tally, however, is still a record, the data show.
+As a result, local note sales by the developers have slowed sharply in June with just 15.8 billion yuan (S$3.12 billion) of offerings so far, down 44 per cent from the same period in May, according to Bloomberg-compiled data.
+The year-to-date sales tally, however, is still a record, the data showed.

-Some of the developers are already canceling deals.
-Guangzhou R&F Properties Co. scrapped its plan to sell super short-term notes to control financing cost, the builder said in a statement this week.
+Some of the developers are already cancelling deals.
+Guangzhou R&F Properties scrapped its plan to sell super short-term notes to control financing cost, the builder said in a statement earlier this week.

 Chinese authorities are also cracking down on builders' offshore offerings.
 The National Development and Reform Commission has tightened offshore bond approvals targeting real estate developers looking to sell for the first time, people familiar with the matter said last month.

-That's amid price gains which are especially pronounced in so-called tier 2 cities (generally defined as provincial capitals and regional economic hubs like Hangzhou on China's east coast and Wuhan in central Hubei province), where they rose in May after a robust April.
+That is amid price gains which are especially pronounced in so-called Tier-2 cities (generally defined as provincial capitals and regional economic hubs like Hangzhou on China's east coast and Wuhan in central Hubei province), where they rose in May after a robust April.